mnassar150/mnassar150.github.io/index.md

 ---
 layout: default
-title: "Identity in Depth"
+title: "M365 Security in Practice"
 ---

-**Identity in Depth** is a technical blog on Microsoft Entra ID, Zero Trust architecture, Exchange Online, and regulatory compliance for European financial institutions.
+**M365 Security in Practice** is a technical blog on Microsoft Entra ID, Zero Trust architecture, Exchange Online, and regulatory compliance for European financial institutions.
 Written by a practitioner for practitioners — every article maps theory to real, auditable configuration.

 ---